ivo-menezes/project_g3/docs/modelling_design/user_stories/us017/US017_RequirementsEngineering.md

 **Input Data:**

 - Project code
-- US ID, Actor, Text and Acceptance Criteria
+- User Story ID, Actor, Text and Acceptance Criteria
+- User Story priority, i.e. position that it will take in the list

 **Output data:**
 - User Story successfully created and added to Product Backlog.